Kalan8/frontend-demo/README.md

 ```

-4. The backend will be available at `http://localhost:5173`
+4. The frontend will be available at `http://localhost:5173`

 ---